moedes/nessus-repo/readme.md

         :git => 'https://github.com/moedes/nessus-repo'
     ```

+2. Run bolt puppetfile install from the Boltdir directory where the Puppetfile is located.
-2. Save inventory.yaml file for the environment into the same Boltdir directory.
+3. Save inventory.yaml file for the environment into the same Boltdir directory.
-3. Download OS agents into the Boltdir/site-modules/nessusagent/files directory from Tenable.io download page https://www.tenable.com/downloads/nessus-agents
+4. Download OS agents into the Boltdir/site-modules/nessusagent/files directory from Tenable.io download page https://www.tenable.com/downloads/nessus-agents

 ## Bolt Plan Use